2 Minute Disciple | Daily Faith Journey for Spiritual Growth

 Exercise — take a small, intentional step to live out the truth.

-Whether you’re commuting, walking, or enjoying your morning coffee, 2 Minute Disciple helps you connect with Jesus, grow spiritually, and carry God’s Word into your day.
+Whether you’re commuting, walking, or enjoying your morning coffee, 2 Minute Disciple helps you connect with Jesus in your faith journey, grow spiritually, and carry God’s Word into your day.

 Listen now and make space for 2 minutes with Jesus every day.